-Madame Speaker and members of the Manitoba Legislature.

-I welcome you to the fourth session of the 42nd Legislative Assembly of the Province of Manitoba, and acknowledge we are gathered here on ancestral lands, on Treaty One Territory and on the homeland of the Métis Nation.
+Hon.
+Janice C. Filmon (Lieutenant Governor of the Province of Manitoba): Madam Speaker, and members of the Manitoba Legislature, I welcome you to the Fourth Session of the 42nd Legislative Assembly of the Province of Manitoba, and acknowledge we are here on ancestral lands, on Treaty 1 Territory and on the homeland of the Métis Nation.

 Today marks the opening of a new legislative session and a new beginning for us all.

-With a new Premier, our government is embarking with you on a path in a new direction.
+With a new Premier (Mrs. Stefanson) our government is embarking with you on a path in a new direction.